antonypro/QGoodWindow/docs/QGoodCentralWidget.md

 Set the right title bar widget and returns the previous widget or nullptr if none, delete this widget as needed.
 If the widget is transparent for mouse, but not it's children's set *transparent_for_mouse* to true.

+#### `{slot} public QWidget * setCenterTitleBarWidget(QWidget * widget, bool transparent_for_mouse)`

+Set the center title bar widget and returns the previous widget or nullptr if none, delete this widget as needed.
+If the widget is transparent for mouse, but not it's children's set *transparent_for_mouse* to true.

 #### `{slot} public void setCentralWidget(QWidget * widget)`

 Set the central widget of *QGoodCentralWidget*.

+#### `{slot} public void setTitleAlignment(const Qt::Alignment & alignment)`

+Set the alignment of *QGoodCentralWidget* title on the title bar.
+Note: If align to center and also set a central title bar widget the title will be aligned to the left.

 #### `{slot} public void setTitleBarColor(const QColor & color)`